YogurtTheHorse/highscores/readme.md

 # Usage
 For examples of HTTP requests, please refer to [http-cases.http](HighScores/test-cases.http).
 This project has a publicly available hosted node located at https://lb.yogurtthehor.se/.
 Currently it doesn't have any frontpage, but you for now you can freely use it

-All futher examples would be made using publicly available host
+All further examples would be made using publicly available host

 ## Creating leaderboard
 First, you need to create a leaderboard.
 For that, simply make a GET request or open in browser this link: https://lb.yogurtthehor.se/api/v1/leaderboards/new